ericchase/QWERTY-Popular-Keyboard-Mix/README.md

 QWERTY Popular Keyboard Mix

 Description:
-This is an English language pack that offers a comfortable keyboard layout for English typers.
+This is an English language pack that offers a comfortable keyboard layout for English users.

 As of the latest version:
 The pack only affects the main keyboard layout, and not the numeric/punctuation layouts.